-- Learning and Development opportunities for all staff will continue to be offered at all levels in order to develop our employees and ensure the highest quality of care for the adults and children we support and care for. - Our values of Care, Inspire and Together will continue to be embedded across the Foundation, making the workplace a fair and supportive working environment for all. - Our recruitment processes will be reviewed to ensure we continue to attract and retain those that will contribute positively to our charity and support those that rely on our care services - We will continue to support the CIPD Flex from First campaign where staff are given the right to request flexible working from Day one of their employment and continue to advertise this approach through recruitment adverts. - Empower our Staff Council to ensure a valid collaborative approach to support changes and increase transparency. - Review our family friendly policies to ensure we continue to attract and retain our staff and improve productivity.
+- Learning and Development opportunities for all staff will continue to be offered at all levels in order to develop our employees and ensure the highest quality of care for the adults and young people we support and care for. - Our values of Care, Inspire and Together will continue to be embedded across the Foundation, making the workplace a fair and supportive working environment for all. - Empower our Staff Council to ensure a valid collaborative approach to support changes and increase transparency. - Review our family friendly policies to ensure we continue to attract and retain our staff and improve productivity. - We will strengthen our recruitment data reporting to create an evidence base that helps us to understand any barriers to gender equality including the number of men and women being promoted. - Strengthen reporting data to enable a better understanding of reasons why employees leave, the proportion of male and female leavers, and use this data to inform retention and wellbeing initiatives.